radumarias/aws-lambda-axum-dynamodb-template/README.md

 # Deploy

-Create the project [here](https://console.shuttle.rs), make sure the name matches the name in `Cargo.toml`.
+Create a [new project](https://console.shuttle.rs), make sure the name matches the name in `Cargo.toml`.

 ```bash
 cargo shuttle deploy